 Squats

 Squats are one of the best exercises for developing lower-body strength and stability in fast bowlers.
-Strong legs help generate more power during the run-up and delivery stride, allowing bowlers to transfer momentum more efficiently into the ball.
-Regular squat training can also improve balance, explosiveness, and overall fast bowling performance.
+Stronger legs allow bowlers to generate greater force during the run-up and delivery stride, making squats one of the most effective exercises for anyone wondering how to bowl faster.
+Performed consistently, they help increase bowling speed, improve balance, and build the explosive power required to bowl fast in cricket.

 Sprint Training